mjhoefer/mjhoefer.github.io/_pages/about.md

 News
 ======
-7/19/2020 - Presented "Networks for Understanding Human Need" poster @ IC2S2 2020 (Virtual)
+7/19/2020 - Presented "Networks for Understanding Human Need" @ IC2S2\
-5/6/2020  - Finished my first year!
+5/6/2020  - Finished my first year!\
-8/26/2019 - I began a PhD program at The University of Colorado Boulder
+8/26/2019 - I began a PhD program at The University of Colorado Boulder\